chethanmandya/Android-Room/README.md

 #### What is Room ?
-Room is a persistence library and it is part of jetpack.it is wrapper around sqlite that takes care most of complicated stuff that we previously had to do ourselves, we will write much less boilerplate code to create tables and make database operations.
+Room is a persistence library, it is part of jetpack. library takes care most of complicated stuff that we previously had to do ourselves, we will write much less boilerplate code to create tables and make database operations.

+It makes it easier to work with SQLiteDatabase objects in your app, decreasing the amount of boilerplate code and verifying SQL queries at compile time

 ### Sqlite in android is not that cool